-All other home seekers will be considered to be "new" home seekers.
+All other home seekers will be "new" home seekers.
 This includes home seekers in temporary accommodation, and assured short hold tenancies

 Some social housing providers may restrict some properties to "Transfer" home seekers only.

 10.18 Homeless Home seeker

 The definitions of the stages of the Councils homeless duty are: